 Our situation, in brief: From the moment our daughter wakes up in the morning until around 5pm, when I insist my husband emerge from his office (the bedroom), I am with our daughter.
 I am setting up her Zooms, keeping her on or off the iPad, feeding her, and getting her to get dressed and brush her teeth and do her work and get outside and stop melting down, and, let’s not forget, playing with her — all while trying to do my other job, which is to write.
 At 5pm, my husband emerges and we eat dinner, go for a family walk (during which my husband and I are not “allowed” to talk to each other), read with her, and then — AND THEN.
 Then, my sweet first grader, who before-pandemic went to bed at 8pm, will not go to sleep until 10:30pm.
 With me in the room with her.

 Tell me, dear reader, when are two partners stuck with their only child in a pandemic meant to have a) a real conversation, and b) sex?

 The first few weeks of our quarantine were, I’m almost ashamed to say, vaguely blissful.
 My husband and I were getting along better than we have in years, surely because things had slowed down; he was more engaged in family life, and we felt grateful and lucky to be safe and healthy.
 Our daughter seemed to be thriving doing art projects and heading to empty beaches with me in the middle of the week.
 None of us thought this would last very long.

-That was two and a half months ago now, and L.A.’s Shelter in Place orders have been extended two more months (at least).
-Like most families, our situation has devolved considerably and we are deep in survival-of-the-family mode, which leaves very little time for our marriage.
+That was many months ago now, and, like most families, our situation has devolved considerably and we are deep in survival-of-the-family mode, which leaves very little time for our marriage.
 And yet, with so little time for our marriage, our family life falls apart at a rapid pace as my husband and I become more brittle with each other.
 It’s a vicious Catch-22.